ash-project/ash/README.md

 All documentation is contained in the generated hex documentation located [here](https://hexdocs.pm/ash).
 Head there for installation and usage information.
 What follows is only a brief introduction to Ash.

-## ALPHA NOTICE
+## Beta NOTICE

-Ash is in alpha.
+Ash is in beta.
 The package version is 1.0.0+, and most of the time that means stable, but in this case it _does not_.
 The 2.0 release will be the stable release.

+With that said, we are getting closer and closer to a non-beta release.
+The primary things that are being worked on to that end are documentation, some additional testing, and various interface improvements that are very likely to be backwards compatible.
+Ash is being used in production currently.
+We simply hold the project to a high standard when it comes to taking it out of beta.

 # Dependency